 - 81% of happy customers will become repeat buyers

 - An increase of 5% in customer retention rate, which can result in increased profits by up to 125%

-- You save money on marketing efforts, since marketing to existing customers is 7x cheaper than with new customers
+- Saving money on marketing efforts, since marketing to existing customers is 7x cheaper than with new customers

 Additionally, repeat customers spend 67% more than first-time buyers, increasing their lifetime value.

 With so much to gain and a lot to lose, your should always be keeping your new and existing customers happy.
 Here are five strategies you can use to increase the quality of customer service you provide.

 1. Go the Extra Mile With Your Customers

 It sounds cliché, but it’s true!
 In order to keep your existing customers coming back, you have to be willing to work harder to make their experience more enjoyable.

 For example, rather than just giving out a phone number for customers to call if they help, why not call them yourself?

 This is what Google does for its Google My Business subscribers.
 Subscribers can request a callback from a customer service representative by filling out a form.